-Around the same time, Specification N.7/43 was also issued for a naval interceptor and Camm realised that the same basic design, could fulfil both requirements.
+Around the same time, Specification N.7/43 was also issued for a naval interceptor and Camm realised that the same basic design, could fulfill both requirements.
 Eventually, the two Specifications were brought together under F.2/43.

 By the end of 1943, five flying prototypes with alternative power plants (including variants of the Rolls-Royce Griffon and the Bristol Centaurus) had been ordered.

 Confidence in the new design was high and in April 1944 orders were placed for 200 examples of F.2/43 fighters, destined for the RAF together with 200 'navalised' examples built to Specification N.22/43 for the Fleet Air Arm (FAA).

 , fitted with a Bristol Centaurus XII engine and four-bladed propeller.
 The following month, a second prototype (LA610), fitted with a Griffon 85 and six-bladed contra-rotating propeller, made its maiden flight.